Li Zicheng: Becoming a rebel

-Founding of the Shun Dynasty

-A 20th-century illustration of the Li's army looting Beijing.
+Shun dynasty

+Li Zicheng's army approaching Chengtianmen, depicted in the Jiaochuang xiaoshuo.

-By 1643, Li captured Xiangyang and proclaimed himself "King of Xinshun" (新順王).
-On the Chinese New Year, which occurred on 8 February, Li Zicheng declared the Founding of the "Great Shun" dynasty in Xi'an and proclaimed himself King (wang 王).
+By 1643, Li had captured Xiangyang and proclaimed himself "King of Xinshun" (新順王).
+On the Chinese New Year, which fell on 8 February, Li declared the founding of the "Great Shun" dynasty in Xi'an and proclaimed himself king (王).

-Li and his army reached the suburbs of the capital on April 23.
-Instead of mounting a full-scale attack on the city walls, Li sent the recently surrendered eunuch Du Xun to see Emperor Zhu Youjian, hoping to secure his surrender, which was refused by the latter.

-Titling himself "Prince of the New Discipline", he established a capital at Xi'an.

-In April 1644, Li and 300,000 troops marched on the Ming capital of Beijing.
-His route roughly followed the line of the Great Wall of China, in order to neutralize its heavily fortified garrisons.
-They captured Beijing (the gates of which were opened from inside) and the Chongzhen Emperor hanged himself.
+In April 1644, Li and his 300,000 troops marched toward the Ming capital of Beijing, following a route that roughly aligned with the Great Wall of China to neutralize its heavily fortified garrisons.
+Li and his army reached the suburbs of the capital on 23 April.
+Instead of launching a full-scale attack on the city walls, Li sent the recently surrendered eunuch Du Xun to the Chongzhen Emperor, hoping to secure his surrender.
+However, the Emperor refused.
+The gates of Beijing were opened from the inside, allowing Li's forces to capture the city.
+The Chongzhen Emperor then hanged himself.
 Li proclaimed himself the emperor of the Shun dynasty.